Fix Website Errors Fast

 - Blank page after updating a plugin

-- WordPress admin inaccessible
+- WordPress admin is inaccessible

-- Fatal PHP error after theme edit
+- Fatal PHP error after editing code

 - Database message instead of homepage